emmercm/www/src/blog/keep-npm-packages-updated-with-renovate.md

 Configurations like these are never a one-size-fits-all situation, so here's some other options to think about.

-If you need to access private npm registries, you'll need to create an `.npmrc` file that uses environment variables, or use the `npmrc` option - and you'll need to provide your token(s) in an encrypted format (see the [documentation](https://docs.renovatebot.com/private-modules/)):
+If you need to access **private npm registries**, you'll need to create an `.npmrc` file that uses environment variables, or use the `npmrc` option - and you'll need to provide your token(s) in an encrypted format (see the [documentation](https://docs.renovatebot.com/private-modules/)):

 ```json
 {